 - Cider is equally enjoyed by men and women, but women drink half the volume of men.

-Let us know if we missed any apple cider fun facts in the comment section below.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+Let us know if we missed any apple cider fun facts in the comment section or our food truck forum.
+If we can verify the facts we will give the reader credit in the article.